Things to consider when taking on a bookkeeper

 When you set up a business it is daunting enough.
 You are constantly thinking, where is the next client coming from, when will I get Paid, When do I have to pay my suppliers.
 The last thing you need to be thinking about is your accounts.
-Most people still do, and then retain book keeper or accountant at the end of the year.
-Some businesses retain book keeper or accountant fro the outset to reduce the expense and stress that can follow if you are dis-organised with your records.
-Whether you are a once a year business or an ongoing business, the relationship between you and your book keeper/accountant is hugely important.
+Most people still do, and then retain a bookkeeper or accountant at the end of the year.
+Some businesses retain bookkeepers or accountants from the outset to reduce the expense and stress that can follow if you are dis-organised with your records.
+Whether you are a once a year business or an ongoing business, the relationship between you and your bookkeeper/accountant is hugely important.
 The relationship needs to be one of Know / Like / Trust.

 - You need to know the person you are working with, this person needs to be someone you can talk to and can understand your business.